 There is a trailer that serves burgers, and the bar is full of life and tasty drinks.
 It's like a mini Berlin recreated inside the hotel.

 What's more, you are right on the canal.
-So this is what you have been dreaming about – at least I know I have.
+So this is what you have been dreaming about – at least I have.

 A quirky and surreal setting that can come to life after a good night out in Amsterdam.

-The Qasr Al Sarab Desert Hotel is set close to the border of Saudi Arabia, and a good 2.5 hrs drive from the capital city of Abu Dhabi.
+The Qasr Al Sarab Desert Hotel is close to the Saudi Arabian border, and a good 2.5 hrs drive from the capital city of Abu Dhabi.